gauthu3013/EpiQu/README.md

 # •	Innovation

 Education is an essential part of our lives.
 Transforming this vast area is no easy task.
 There is a demand for something that fills the technical gaps created by online programs.
-This is where the "Epiqu" app comes into play.
+This is where the "EpiQu" app comes into play.
 We've redesigned a traditional quiz application to make it more like a game.
 This app is a quiz app disguised as a game, so it arouses children's interest.

 # •	Old Education System